 - Voicing concerns or complaints to OhioHealthy about their health plan if the care provided was inadequate or if the member feels their rights have been compromised.
 This includes the right to appeal an action or denial and the process involved.

 - Making recommendations regarding the health plan member’s rights and responsibilities policies.

-- To be on time for appointments and contact the physician or other healthcare personnel at once if there is a need to cancel or if they are going to be late for an appointment.
+- Be on time for appointments and contact the physician or other healthcare personnel at once if there is a need to cancel or if they are going to be late for an appointment.
 If the physician, other healthcare personnel or facility has a policy assessing charges regarding late cancellations or “no-shows,” the member will be responsible for such charges.

 - To make sure the services are covered under the plan.